Juli0GT/database-server-tech-test/README.md

 ```
 As a user,
-So I can see what i have stored.
+So I can see what I have stored.
 I would like to get a key/value pair from a server
 ```